ravindramarkard/Web-Plugin-AI-Automation/README.md

 AITestGen is an open-source AI web automation tool that runs in your browser.
 A free alternative to OpenAI Operator with flexible LLM options and multi-agent system.

-## 🔥Why AITestGen?

-Looking for a powerful AI browser agent without the $200/month price tag of OpenAI Operator? **AITestGen** , as a chrome extension, delivers premium web automation capabilities while keeping you in complete control:

-- **100% Free** - No subscription fees or hidden costs.
-Just install and use your own API keys, and you only pay what you use with your own API keys.
-- **Privacy-Focused** - Everything runs in your local browser.
-Your credentials stay with you, never shared with any cloud service.
-- **Flexible LLM Options** - Connect to your preferred LLM providers with the freedom to choose different models for different agents.
-- **Fully Open Source** - Complete transparency in how your browser is automated.
-No black boxes or hidden processes.

-> **Note:** We currently support OpenAI, Anthropic, Gemini, Ollama, Groq, Cerebras, Llama and custom OpenAI-Compatible providers, more providers will be supported.

-## 📊 Key Features

-- **Multi-agent System**: Specialized AI agents collaborate to accomplish complex web workflows
-- **Interactive Side Panel**: Intuitive chat interface with real-time status updates
-- **Task Automation**: Seamlessly automate repetitive web automation tasks across websites
-- **Follow-up Questions**: Ask contextual follow-up questions about completed tasks
-- **Conversation History**: Easily access and manage your AI agent interaction history
-- **Multiple LLM Support**: Connect your preferred LLM providers and assign different models to different agents

 ## 🌐 Browser Support

 **Officially Supported:**